 Great marketers know that constant and ad hoc conversations with sales representatives generates insights not seen from “top of funnel” activities like awareness building and lead generation.
 Understanding middle funnel and, more importantly, end of funnel dynamics and issues is key to building a well oiled sales and marketing machine.

-Organizations that have geographically concentrated inside sales teams can easily build and maintain these lines of communication.
+Organizations that have geographically concentrated inside sales teams can easily build and maintain these lines of communication and alignment.
 Large, geographically distributed sales teams are a bit more difficult but there are an abundance of technology options to surface and share what is working and not working in the field.
 At a minimum, adding this to the priority list of inputs to the marketing team will force the inclusion of this information in the next messaging iteration, product launch, or campaign design.

 So, what can sales reps teach marketing?
 Sales has a different compensation structure than marketing (in most cases) so distilling this down to three core areas creates a common language for sales reps and the marketing team to speak.